Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 reset_clock_speed()
 ```

 A second solution is to use CUDA graphs.
-This minimizes the launch overhead by joining a series of independent kernel launches into a single kernel.
-Note that we execute the target kernel multiple times within the graph capture to amortize the cost of the launch overhead.
+This minimizes launch overhead by joining a series of independent kernel launches into a single kernel.
+Note that we execute the target kernel multiple times within the graph capture to amortize the cost of the launch overhead:

 ```python
 set_clock_speed()